IdentityPython/pyFF/docs/install.rst

 ----------

 To verify that python 3.6 is the default python in the pyFF environment run

 .. code-block:: bash

   # python --version

 The result should be Python 3.6

-To verify that the version of pip you have is the latest run
+To verify that the version of pip you have is the latest run.

 .. code-block:: bash

  # pip install --upgrade pip